Mohit-Kundu-1/Sigmoid_Neuron_Model/README.md

 ![](image.png)

-In this repository, sigmoid function is used as the basis to make a binary classification model to classify the
+In this repository, sigmoid function is used as the basis to make a binary classification model to classify the ratings of different mobiles.